Park Opera South Hill Park

 Properties

 Each production requires a huge variety of furniture and hand props, ranging from desks and thrones to daggers and candelabra.
-Some of our props are hired, many more are begged, borrowed and hunted for in charity shops and antique markets by Vanessa Pleace, Sue Turner and Hilary Male, who are experts at finding just the right object to satisfy the demands of the Producer.
+Some of our props are hired, many more are begged, borrowed and hunted for in charity shops and antique markets by Vanessa Pleace, who is an expert at finding just the right object to satisfy the demands of the Producer.

 Wardrobe

 Many costumes are hired, but for some shows it is necessary to make certain items.
-For example, for Faust our costume department made thirty angel robes; for Aida the lady principals’ and the dancers’ costumes were all made, and in Queen of Spades all the Russian peasant costumes, including the headdresses were provided by our Wardrobe team who work tirelessly to make these beautiful contributions, but would welcome any one who has an interest in costumes.
-Please contact Keith Ward as above.
+For example, for Faust our costume department made thirty angel robes; for Aida the lady principals' and the dancers' costumes were all made, and in Queen of Spades in 2003 all the Russian peasant costumes, including the headdresses were provided by our Wardrobe team who work tirelessly to make these beautiful contributions, but would welcome any one who has an interest in costumes.
+Please contact our Secretary.

 Lighting

-This often underrated, and vitally important aspect of production, is in the capable hands of Michael Taylor and Oliver Welsh, who work in co-operation with the set builders to set-up a complete lighting rig in one day – on the Sunday before the production.
+This often underrated, and vitally important aspect of production, is in the capable hands of Michael Brenkley, who works in co-operation with the set builders to set-up a complete lighting rig in one day — on the Sunday before the production.

 Make-up

 Elaine Hawkes has been responsible for make-up for many years.
-She specialises in character and historical make-ups; she is ably supported by Sara Bowring, Rowena Welsh and Sue Moore.
+She specialises in character and historical make-ups; she is ably supported by Sara Bowring, Rowena Welsh and Susan Moore.

 The Queen of Spades - early days in the workshop